-All of these factors lead to the creation of a unique painting, thus increasing the worth.
+All of these factors lead to the creation of a unique painting, thus increasing its worth.
 You can buy a reproduction at a price of $600, but it won’t be the same.
 It’s not only the visual work that matters here.
 It’s the meaning behind it.
-All of Van Gogh’s pain, suffering, struggles, experiences, and the way he still saw beauty into the world, condensed into a single breathtaking canvas.
+All of Van Gogh’s pain, suffering, struggles, experiences, and the way he still saw beauty in the world, condensed into a single breathtaking canvas.
 You can’t put a price on that.

 At the end of the day, Van Gogh’s paintings are worth millions of dollars because people are willing to pay millions of dollars for them.

 Everything is relative.

 So how do you know whether an intellectual service is worth your money?
 Say you want to hire me to do brand strategy for you.
 Can I guarantee your business success?
 The short and long of it is “no”.
-Even if you have a damn good strategy, there’s a million things you can do wrong that may end up ruining the business (from poor cash flow decisions to the CEO tweeting the wrong thing).
+Even if you have a damn good strategy, there are a million things you can do wrong that may end up ruining the business (from poor cash flow decisions to the CEO tweeting the wrong thing).
 So, no, I can’t guarantee you success.

 Then why should you hire me?
 Well, if you’re asking yourself that question, then you probably shouldn’t.
 If you can’t see the value in my work (clarity, focus, rumination, and setting you up to win), then you shouldn’t consider hiring me.
 Of course, we can talk about copywriting, but if your brand strategy is not on point, then everything that follows will be suboptimal.
 At the very least, you need a well-defined target audience (among other things).
 Otherwise, like trying to plant a tree in infertile ground – it won’t work.

-In the end, did I ask my client a fair price?
+In the end, did I ask my client for a fair price?
 Well, it depends on the point of view.
 If you’re asking me (and since you’re reading my article, I will assume you care what I have to say), the answer is yes.
 If you ask my client, since we didn’t come to an agreement, then the answer is obviously no.